robenkleene/veep.vim/README.md

 - `:P !` example

-### Example

 The `:P` command works with other commands, it takes a command (and that command's arguments) as its arguments, and then applies that command *to just the visual selection*.
-This is the same as
+This is the same as `'<,'><command>`, except that *only works on full lines*, Vim does not have a builtin way to apply a command to a selection consisting of partial lines.
+So if part of a line is selected with `v` or `CTRL-v`, Vim will still apply the command to the full line, whereas the `P` command will only apply command to the selected part of the line.

 The `:P` command is a bit different than the other commands, because it works with other commands, in addition to shell commands (with is why it omits the `Sh` prefix the other commands have.